imxade/Svelte-template/about/about.md

 Lambda calculus, automated proofs and parallelism, game engines, and quantum mechanics all fascinate me.

-I always wanted to bring on a future where jobs are not a necessity for survival but a choice—where people pursue what truly interests them, and their contributions define their status.
+I always wanted to bring on a future where jobs are not a necessity for survival but a choice, where people pursue what truly drives them, and their contributions define their status.
 Artificial Intelligence can help?

 Thanks for the visit!